TITLE 68: PROFESSIONS AND OCCUPATIONS

 B) The basis of licensure and a description of all examinations by which the applicant was licensed in that jurisdiction and the date of passage of any such examinations; and

-C) Whether the records of the licensing authority contain any disciplinary action taken or pending against the applicant;
+C) Whether the records of the licensing authority contain any disciplinary action taken against the applicant;

 3) If the qualifications of the applicant at the time of original licensure did not meet the requirements for licensure in this State at that time, the applicant may submit additional certifications of other jurisdictions to indicate meeting the qualifications in effect in this State at the time of any later licensure;

-6) Applicants who received their education in a foreign country and who were originally licensed after January 1, 1997 shall have the education evaluated at their expense.
-Applicants shall obtain the forms from Engineering Credentials Evaluation International (ECEI), 211 East Lombard Street #357, Baltimore, Maryland 21202.
-The Board will review all transcripts and the evaluation submitted to the Department to determine if the education meets the requirements set forth in Section 1480.110 and 1480.120; and
+5) Applicants who received their baccalaureate education in a foreign country, other than Canada and who were originally licensed after January 1, 1997 shall have the education evaluated at their expense.
+Applicants shall obtain the forms from NCEES Engineering and Surveying Credentials Evaluations, 200 Verdae Boulevard, Greenville, SC 29607.
+Evaluations completed prior to October 30, 2006 from Engineering Credentials Evaluation International (ECEI) are also accepted.
+The Board has only approved NCEES and ECEI as evaluators for all degrees.
+The Board will review all transcripts and the evaluation submitted to the Division to determine if the education meets the requirements set forth in Sections 1480.110 and 1480.120;

-c) The Department may, in individual cases, upon the recommendation of the Board, waive a portion of the examination requirements after consideration of the quality of an applicant's engineering education and experience, including whether he has graduated from an approved engineering curriculum, has achieved special honors or awards, has had numerous articles published in professional journals, has participated in the writing of textbooks relating to structural engineering, and any other attribute which the Board accepts as evidence that such applicant has outstanding and proven ability in the practice of structural engineering.
+d) The Division may, in individual cases, upon the recommendation of the Board, waive a portion of the examination requirements after consideration of the quality of an applicant's structural engineering education and experience, including whether the applicant has graduated from an approved program, has achieved special honors or awards, has had numerous articles published in professional journals, has participated in the writing of textbooks relating to structural engineering, and any other attribute the Board accepts as evidence that the applicant has outstanding and proven ability in the practice of structural engineering.

-d) In order to provide background in structural engineering experience, an applicant licensed as a structural engineer in another state or territory, and who has met all previously stated requirements may be requested to appear before the Board for an oral interview at which questions will be asked to determine the applicant's qualifications and knowledge of structural engineering (see Section 1480.160(e)).
+e) In order to provide background in structural engineering experience, an applicant licensed as a structural engineer in another state or territory and who has met all previously stated requirements may be requested to appear before the Board for an oral interview at which questions will be asked to determine the applicant's qualifications and knowledge of structural engineering.
 Specifically, questions may explore the applicant's knowledge concerning the design of concrete, structural steel, timber, masonry and foundations and analysis procedures, design codes, materials and recommended practices for design and construction.

-e) When the accuracy of any submitted documentation, or the relevance or sufficiency of the course work or experience, is questioned by the Department or the Board because of lack of information, discrepancies or conflicts in information given or a need for clarification, the applicant seeking a license will be requested to:
+f) When the accuracy of any submitted documentation, or the relevance or sufficiency of the course work or experience, is questioned by the Division or the Board because of lack of information, discrepancies or conflicts in information given or a need for clarification, the applicant seeking a license may be requested to:

 1) Provide information as may be necessary;

-2) Appear for oral interviews before the Board; and/or
+2) Appear for oral interviews before the Board; or

-3) Applicants who were licensed prior to January 1, 1997, upon review of the educational requirements, may be required to have their education evaluated at their expense as set forth in subsection (a)(6).
+3) If licensed prior to January 1, 1997, upon review of the educational requirements, have the applicant's education evaluated at the applicant's expense as set forth in subsection (a)(5).

-f) The Department shall examine each endorsement application to determine whether the qualifications of the applicant at the time of original or subsequent licensure were substantially equivalent to the requirements then in force in this State.
-After review of the application the Department shall either issue a license by endorsement to the applicant or notify such applicant of the reasons for the denial of the application.
+g) The Division shall examine each endorsement application to determine whether the qualifications of the applicant, at the time of original or subsequent licensure, were substantially equivalent to the requirements then in force in this State.
+After review of the application, the Division shall either issue a license by endorsement to the applicant or notify the applicant of the reasons for the deferral or denial of the application.
 An applicant not qualified for licensure by endorsement shall automatically be reviewed under the provisions of Section 1480.140.